 DAVID SHAERF, Screenwriting

 Dave is Assistant Professor of Creative Writing and Cinema.
 His research focuses on narrative studies relative to documentary film and the depictions of niche interest groups in those films.
 He also works as a screenwriter and filmmaker.
-He has written, directed and been the producer of award-winning short films and theatre productions in both the United Kingdom and New Zealand.
-His first documentary feature film, *The Love for the Game*, investigates the community of professional Backgammon players in the United States.
-Currently, he is in production of his second documentary feature film, *Call Us Ishmael*, a documentary about *Moby-Dick* and the community of fans who are linked to Melville’s classic novel.
+He has written, directed, and produced award-winning short films and theatre productions in both the United Kingdom and New Zealand.
+His first documentary feature film, The Love for the Game, investigates the community of professional Backgammon players in the United States.
+Currently, he is in production of his second documentary feature film, Call Us Ishmael, a documentary about Moby-Dick and the community of fans who are linked to Melville’s classic novel.
 He has a Ph.D. in Film Studies from the University of Exeter.

 VANESSA STAUFFER, Poetry http://vanessastauffer.com